MetalMethod/OrbHive_firstImplementation/README.md

 # OrbHive
-An old school side-scrolling shooter, with GameBoy's monocromatic graphics style and MVC architecture.
+An old school side-scrolling shooter, with GameBoy's monocromatic graphics style.

 Built for fun, to practice Java and learn LibGDX.